Trying to figure out how to join Pinterest group boards so you can collaborate and get your pins in front of a new audience?

 Let me be 100% honest with you.
 As of the time of this blog post, July 2020, I can’t give you a straight answer.
 Group boards are great to be on if they are active and a great community.
 But most group boards are practically dead… and Pinterest just values important boards with quality pins.

-How to know if a Pinterest group board is dead.
+How to Know if a Pinterest Group Board is Dead

-There are a few things you can look at to know if a Pinterest group board is dead.
+Certainly, there are a few things you can look at to know if a Pinterest group board is dead.

 First, if the same person has pinned the last 10-15 pins, then the board is dead.
 When only one person is pinning, then they’re the only one active on it, and nothing is going to get seen or re-pinned from others in the group.